-Background.
-On September 15, 1998, the Department of Commerce issued antidumping duty orders on stainless steel wire rod from Italy, Japan, Korea, Spain, Sweden, and Taiwan (63 FR 49327).
-Following first five-year reviews by Commerce and the Commission. effective August 13, 2004, Commerce issued a continuation of the antidumping duty orders on imports of stainless steel wire rod from Italy, Japan, Korea, Spain, and Taiwan (69 FR 50167).
-Commerce revoked the antidumping duty order on imports of stainless steel wire rod from Sweden, effective April 23, 2007 (72 FR 25261, May 4, 2007).
-Following the second five-year reviews by Commerce and the Commission, effective June 17, 2010, Commerce issued a continuation of the antidumping duty orders on imports of stainless steel wire rod from Italy, Japan, Korea, Spain, and Taiwan (75 FR 34424).
-The Commission is now conducting third reviews pursuant to section 751(c) of the Tariff Act of 1930, as amended (19 U.S.C.
+Background.-On June 29, 2010, the Department of Commerce issued an antidumping duty order on imports of prestressed concrete steel wire strand from China (75 FR 37382).
+On July 7,

+2010, the Department of Commerce issued a countervailing duty order on imports of prestressed concrete steel wire strand from China (75 FR 38977).
+The Commission is conducting reviews pursuant to section 751(c) of the Tariff Act of 1930, as amended (19 U.S.C.
 1675(c)) to determine whether revocation of the orders would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
 Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR parts 201, subparts A and B and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct full or expedited reviews.
 The Commission's determinations in any expedited reviews will be based on the facts available, which may include information provided in response to this notice.

-Definitions.
-The following definitions apply to these reviews:
+Definitions.-The following definitions apply to these reviews:

-- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce. - (2) The Subject Countries in these reviews are Italy, Japan, Korea, Spain, and Taiwan. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original and full first and second five-year review determinations, the Commission found one Domestic Like Product consisting of all stainless steel wire rod corresponding to Commerce's scope.
+(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce.

+(2) The Subject Country in these reviews is China.

+(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determinations, the Commission defined a single Domestic Like Product coextensive with Commerce's scope, that is, all types, grades, and diameters of prestressed concrete steel wire strand, whether uncoated (uncovered) or coated (covered), other than of stainless steel, which is suitable for use in, but not limited to, prestressed concrete (both pre-tensioned and post-tensioned) applications.
+Prestressed concrete steel wire strand made from galvanized wire is excluded from the scope if the zinc and/or zinc oxide coating meets or exceeds the 0.40 oz./ft. standard set forth in ASTM-A-475.

 (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original and full first and second five-year review determinations, the Commission defined the Domestic Industry as consisting of all domestic producers of stainless steel wire rod.
+In its original determination, the Commission defined the Domestic Industry to include all domestic producers of prestressed concrete steel wire strand.